 The NSW Department of Finance and Services (DFS) has a major role in the delivery of NSW Government services including procurement, construction, consumer protection and industrial relations.
 To do our job well we rely on business partners and suppliers.

-See the DFS Business Ethics Statement
+See the DFSI Business Ethics Statement

 General Purchase Agreement

 Our Terms and Conditions, including Small Business payment guidelines.

 - Download the General Purchase Agreement (PDF, 248kb)

 We are a statutory body established by the State Records Act 1998.
 The Act provides for the creation, management and protection of the records of public offices of the State and for public access to those records.
 It also established State Records and its Board.

 This Privacy Management Plan updates how State Records complies with the Information Protection Principles with its own records.
 The plan also outlines how State Records supports the principles through its role as the coordinating agency for standards of official recordkeeping in the NSW public sector under the State Records Act 1998.
 State Records pursues this role with an understanding of the importance of privacy and the way personal information in official records should be managed.
 State Records helps protect privacy by providing safe and secure storage for State records, promoting the timely disposal of records of temporary value, promoting high standards for official recordkeeping and by administering the framework for public access to State records more than 30 years old.